 Strange Breed are a 4 piece, all queer, all female garage rock band based out of Vancouver, BC.
-Sounding like every 90’s riot grrrl fans’ feminist wet dream with an unexpected modern rock twist – Strange Breed has been described as a “Grittier B52’s”, or what a collaboration between Veruca Salt, Paramore, Bikini Kill and Hole would sound like.
+Sounding like every 90’s riot grrrl fans’ feminist wet dream with an unexpected modern rock twist – Strange Breed has been described as a “Grittier B52’s”, or what a collaboration between Veruca Salt, Paramore and Hole would sound like.

-Strange Breed keeps listeners on the tips of their toes…That is, when they aren’t busy turning a regular dive bar into the sweaty dance party of the century.
-Their unique writing style and catchy hooks have caught the attention of music aficionados all over, and in a short year and a half, they have been invited to play large local venues such as Fortune Sound Club, The Fox Cabaret, The Waldorf, Venue, The Rickshaw, and The Cobalt.
-They have also had their music played on popular community/campus radio stations across the country, and their song “Sharks” was selected as Cjsf 90.1’s #1 Track of 2018.
+In a short 2 years, they have been invited to play large local venues such as Fortune Sound Club, The Fox Cabaret, The Waldorf, Venue, The Rickshaw, and The Cobalt.
+They have been working out of legendary Hipposonic & Fader Mountain Studios to release the digital singles that have sparked the bands’ quick success, as well as build suspense for the release of the forthcoming album, “Permanence.”.
+They have had their music played on popular community/campus radio stations across the country including CBC Music & CITR 101.9 FM, and their song “Sharks” was selected as CJSF 90.1’s #1 Track of 2018.
 They were also Top 100 Finalists in CBC’s Searchlight 2019 Competition, listed as a producer’s pick.

-They are currently in the studio working on their first studio album, and are slowly taking over their local music scene one show at a time.
-Strange Breed constantly has individuals of all different backgrounds reaching out and expressing how much they appreciate seeing queer representation in accessible music, and hearing “good, catchy tunes with an actual message”.
+Strange Breed is set to release their debut studio album, “Permanence.” in September 2019 alongside a cross country tour spanning from Vancouver Island to Montreal, QC.
+They constantly have individuals of all different backgrounds reaching out and expressing how much they appreciate seeing queer representation in accessible music, and hearing “good, catchy tunes with an actual message”.

-“…The positive atmosphere they created did not, however, disguise the seriousness of the issues addressed in some of their songs — “The C Word,” an homage to consent, and “Gun Control,” a challenge to the hypocrisy of the NRA. (-Written by Hannah Toms for Discorder Magazine” — Read the whole article here)
+“…The positive atmosphere they created did not, however, disguise the seriousness of the issues addressed in some of their songs — “The C Word,” an homage to consent, and “Gun Control,” a challenge to the hypocrisy of the NRA. (-Hannah Toms for Discorder Magazine” — Read the whole article here)

 Strange Breed always takes a moment during each show to ensure that the acknowledgement is made of who’s land they have the privilege of playing music on, and ensures that people know what kind of environment they are entering when they come to a Strange Breed show…